Cylindricity of weighted singular del Pezzo surfaces over fields of characteristic zero: Abstract

 \section{Abstract}

-In this paper, we study the rationality and cylindricity of $\Bbbk$-forms of singular del Pezzo surfaces which are blow-ups of the weighted projective planes, where $\Bbbk$ is an arbitrary field of characteristic zero.
+In this paper, we study the cylindricity of $\Bbbk$-forms of singular del Pezzo surfaces obtained by blowing up weighted projective planes $\P(1,1,m)$ over an arbitrary field $\Bbbk$ of characteristic zero.
+As an application, we construct vertical cylinders on higher-dimensional fibrations whose generic fibers are such $\Bbbk$-forms.